 I met Priya and Callum back in 2014 when Priya was a bridesmaid for close friend Lindsey at High House Farm Brewery.
-Fast forward to last year, her and fiancé Callum got in touch to discuss their two day Indian & English wedding celebrations at Shortflatt Tower, Belsay in Northumberland.
+Fast forward a while, her and fiancé Callum got in touch to discuss their two day Indian & English wedding celebrations at Shortflatt Tower, Belsay in Northumberland.

 Callum was then best man for James, at his wedding to Stephanie back in April, so when their turn finally came around to get married, I found lots of familiar faces at their big day!